Scottish officers have been criticised for "victim blaming" in recent post amid spiking rise

-Forth Valley Police Division has warned people about being "vulnerable or prone to accidents" while drinking in a recent Facebook post to warn of the dangers of alcohol.
+Forth Valley Police Division has warned people about being "vulnerable or prone to accidents" while drinking in a recent Facebook post which has now been deleted.

 It comes as Police in Scotland are investigating claims of ‘spiking’ by injection in nightclubs amid the huge rise in spiking reports across the UK.